-For more information on the programs, including an overview of the curriculum, please visit the following links:
+For more information on the programs, including an overview of the curriculum, please visit Computer Systems Technology Diploma Programs.

-Students in the Computer Information and Computer Systems Technology Co-op program are available for four or eight month work placements commencing in either January or May.
+Students in the Computer Systems Technology Co-op program are available for four or eight month work placements commencing in either January or May.